novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 ‘Did he really not ask why she did it?’

-But he decided to wait until she told him.

-Anyway, he didn’t have to wait long.
+He didn’t have to wait long to get his answer.

 Kim Ah-young immediately shared what she talked about with Kim Sung-moo.